zzzprojects/learn-orm/tutorials/ef-code-first-store-functions/support-for-table-valued-functions.md

 }
 ```

-The following example retrieves all the authors from the UK using TVF.
+The following example retrieves all the authors from the "UK" using TVF.

 ```csharp
 public static void Example1()